MicrosoftDocs/security/zero-trust/networks.md

 [Azure Network Watcher](https://docs.microsoft.com/azure/network-watcher/network-watcher-monitoring-overview)

 ## Networking Zero Trust deployment guide

 This guide will walk you through the steps required to secure your networks following the principles of a Zero Trust security framework.

 <img src="./media/networks/image6.png" style="width:0.5812in;height:0.51282in" />

 ## Initial deployment objectives

-### Network segmentation: Many ingress/egress cloud micro-perimeters with some micro-segmentation
+### I. Network segmentation: Many ingress/egress cloud micro-perimeters with some micro-segmentation

 Organizations should not just have one single, big pipe in and out of their network.
 In a Zero Trust approach, networks are instead segmented into smaller islands where specific workloads are contained.
 Each segment has its own ingress and egress controls to minimize the "blast radius" of unauthorized access to data.
 By implementing software-defined perimeters with granular controls, you increase the difficulty for unauthorized actors to propagate throughout your network, and so reduce the lateral movement of threats.